 There is something truly magical about this time of year, but did you know, it is celebrated differently depending on where you are in the world?
 There are different traditions, food, and rituals, and if you ever decided to spend Christmas abroad, you might be surprised at how different it can be elsewhere!

-If you’ve ever wondered how people from other corners of the world celebrate the Holidays, here are some of the most interesting Christmas traditions from all over the world!
+If you’ve ever wondered how people from other corners of the world celebrate the Holidays around the Winter Solstice, here are some of the most interesting Christmas traditions from all over the world!

 Christmas Traditions From Around The World

 The Yule Lads, Iceland

 In Iceland, children begin celebrating Yule (Christmas) thirteen nights before the date.
 Every night, kids leave their shoes by their windows so that thirteen Yule Lads (mischievous troll like creatures), can stuff them up with candy and treats.
 If they’ve been good throughout the year, that is.
 If they haven’t?
 The Yule Lads will sneak rotten potatoes into their shoes.
 Suddenly, getting coal from Santa doesn’t sound so bad!

 Maybe this year as a new tradition have candy scavenger hunts!

 Kentucky Fried Chicken Dinner, Japan

 As far as unusual Christmas traditions go, Japan probably takes the cake.
 Christmas isn’t huge in Japan, but it became a thing back in the seventies when the manager of Kentucky Fried Chicken overheard a group of ex-pats discussing how much they missed eating turkey for Christmas back home.

 One thing lead to another, and so, the KFC manager thought fried chicken would be a great replacement for turkey.
 A marketing plan was born and ever since, millions of Japanese families celebrate the date by visiting KFC for dinner.